 - Mouth ulcers: If using as a mouthwash to cure or ease the pain of cold sores, be careful that it does not worsen the condition, which can occur for persons with sensitive gums or mouths.

-- Avoid if ppregnant: Pregnant women should not consume arnica extract.
+- Avoid if pregnant: Pregnant women should not consume arnica extract.
 While it may be effective as a painkiller, it can also induce miscarriage or premature delivery.

-- Drug interreaction: arnica can interact with blood thinners (e.g., warfarin, heparins including dalteparin, enoxaparin,) antiplatelet drugs (e.g., clopidogrel, ticlopidine), and others.
+- Drug interaction: Arnica can interact with blood thinners (e.g., warfarin, heparins including dalteparin, enoxaparin) antiplatelet drugs (e.g., clopidogrel, ticlopidine), and others.
 If you are taking prescription medication, talk to your doctor before taking arnica.